Winded/passu/README.md

 # ![alt text](./logo/logo-inline.png) Passu

 Passu is a simplistic password manager with a CLI interface.
-It stores named password entries with optional description to a file encrypted with a master password.
+It stores named password entries with optional description to a file, encrypted with a master password.

+See [passu-mobile](https://github.com/Winded/passu-mobile) for a mobile application for Passu.

 ## Installation